docQodly/docs/docs/studio/roles/rolesPrivilegesOverview.md

 Achieving the optimal synchronization of roles and privileges ensures seamless task execution for users while maintaining robust data security.

-To assign one or multiple privileges to a role, follow these steps:
+To assign one or multiple privileges to a role:

 1. Navigate to the `Roles` tab within the `Roles and Privileges` section.
 2. Select the desired role (e.g., `Sales Manager`).